 All GPs are happy to discuss your contraceptive needs and provide information on the various methods.
 You can also visit the Family Planning Association website for information.

 Karen Gilby, Nurse Practitioner performs contraceptive implant insertion and removal.
 Please speak to your doctor or Reception if you would like to know more about this.

 Coil Fitting and Removal

-Dr Jo Cox performs all the coil fits for the practice and arranges the appointments herself.
+Dr Jo Cox & Dr Rosie Laurie perform all the coil fits for the practice and arrange these appointments themselves.
 If you are interested in this method of contraception please ask at reception for a form, or download it here.

 Once completed, please hand the form in at reception.
-Dr Jo Cox will contact you in due course to discuss an appointment.
-She only works part-time, so there maybe a short delay before you are contacted.
+Dr Jo Cox or Dr Rosie Laurie will contact you in due course to discuss an appointment.
+They only work part-time, so there maybe a short delay before you are contacted.

 CLICK HERE to download the form

 Happy Heart Clinic